JSC-electronics/Adeon/README.md

 ADEON app allows user to create a list of GSM devices with predefined commands.
 These commands can be sent in form of SMS message to the target GSM device and thus control its behaviour, e.g. switch on/off a relay, open/close a gate, de/activate alarm etc.

 The library for embedded development kits provides user an API for receiving commands from the ADEON app.
-It is primarily intended for use with Arduino-like boards but can be also easily integrated to other C/C++ projects.
+It is primarily intended for use with Arduino-like boards but can be also easily integrated to other C++ projects.

 For more information please visit our [Wiki page](https://github.com/JSC-electronics/adeon/wiki).